 In a very simplistic sense, this is the difference between 2D and 3D animation: the addition of another dimension.
 But this “single” distinction holds within it much more.
 The third dimension adds another layer.
-It provides depth and life to what might otherwise seem to simply be a flat image.
-The many complexities of 3D animation elude the grasp most non-animators.
+It provides depth and life to what might otherwise seem to be a flat image.
+The many complexities of 3D animation elude the grasp of most non-animators.
 How images come to life on screen and move around seems like the work of magicians.
 While 3D animation also requires a hefty amount of science, there is much truth to the claims of magic.

 But 3D character animation is not only used in TV and film.
 Video games are another obvious choice for 3D characters.
 Whether it’s characters playing football or basketball, a game based on war or another conflict, or even translating a board game onto the digital screen, 3D animation can do it all.
-In the early days of video gaming, there were only a few bits available to designers.
+In the early days of video gaming, only a few bits were available to designers.
 Today, they have a whole other world at their disposal.

 3D character animators must possess equal amounts of artistry and technical skill.
 Before they appear on screen, 3D characters must be artfully crafted using modern animation software.
 To begin, animators must model the characters, giving them wireframes and a simple shape that will eventually transform each one into the full-blooded character seen on screen in the film, show, or presentation.
 Next, they position the characters in relation to the scenery and one another, animating them and their movements, from walking to talking and everything else.
 Last, after modeling, layout, and animation have all taken place, 3D character animators render the completed, finalized graphics.

 For a specific example, take the British Museum, located in London, England.
 Their curators have developed an interactive 3D animation that is viewable on their website.
 This allows any visitor or patron to view and virtually tour the tomb and chapel of Nebamun from ancient Egypt.
 Even though the location of the actual tomb has been lost to history, animators and historians worked together to bring this artifact to life.
-Other forms of media just couldn’t do justice to the fantastic animations they created.
+Other forms of media couldn’t do justice to the fantastic animations they created.
 All this would not be possible without the magic and power of 3D rendering and animation.

 Our 3D character animators are always available to assist any organization with getting started from scratch or building upon previous work.
-Wherever you are in the process of 3D character animation, we can help you get to exactly where you need to be to amaze your clients and customers, while saving money along the way.
+Wherever you are in the process of 3D character animation, we can help you get to exactly where you need to be to amaze your clients and customers while saving money along the way.

 No other site around works with the same quality of artists and creators that we do here at Cad Crowd.
-There is absolutely no other place where you will find the same level of excellence, expertise, and efficiency on which we pride ourselves with every contract.
+There is no other place where you will find the same level of excellence, expertise, and efficiency on which we pride ourselves with every contract.
 Find out how it works and get started today.